i-piy007/GenAI-Project/README.md

-# GenAI-Project — Multi‑Bot Group Chat
+# Lumos — Multi‑Bot Group Chat

 A small Flask app where four bots — Empath 💙, Rationalist 🧠, Challenger 🔥, Optimist ✨ — chat with you.
 They answer one after another (random order), so it feels like a group chat.